Introduction to the College

 Academic Opportunities

-Big Ideas Courses, launched in 2012, bring together two or more faculty members from different disciplines to co-teach innovative breadth courses.
+Big Ideas Courses bring together two or more faculty members from different disciplines to co-teach innovative breadth courses.
 Big Ideas Courses take up key intellectual and societal challenges that cannot be adequately addressed by the perspective or methodology of one discipline alone.
-For more information, visit the website.

-Cal Teach is a program for undergraduate science, math, and engineering majors interested in exploring a career in education.
-Through our courses, students learn conceptual teaching skills and practice these methods in local K-12 classrooms.
-Cal Teach offers the minor in Science and Math Education, as well as a unique opportunity for students to complete both a degree and a California teaching credential as an undergraduate.
+Cal Teach is a program for undergraduate majors interested in developing a deep understanding of STEM teaching & learning.
+Our coursework focuses on STEM pedagogy, educational theory and promoting diversity, equity, and inclusion, with concurrent fieldwork in local classrooms and tutoring centers.
+Cal Teach offers a minor in Science and Math Education, as well as a unique opportunity to complete a California K-12 science or math teaching credential as an undergraduate simultaneously with the undergraduate degree.

 Letters and Science Discovery Courses are exemplary breadth courses, designed to engage and broaden the minds of non-experts.
 Taught by some of the most distinguished faculty members on campus, the L&S Discovery Courses are guaranteed to deliver a high-quality educational experience.

-On the Same Page is a campus-wide book-in-common program, designed to welcome new freshmen and transfer students into the intellectual dialogue that characterizes the Berkeley campus.
+On the Same Page is a campus-wide program designed to welcome new first-year admits and transfer students into the intellectual dialogue that characterizes the Berkeley campus.
 Each year all of the faculty and all new students receive a book (or film or other study object) that provides the focus for discussions, courses, events, and activities in the fall term.
-For more information, visit the website.
-For the most up-to-date information, follow On the Same Page on facebook or twitter.

-The Office of Undergraduate Research and Scholarships (OURS) helps students get engaged in research while at Cal: connecting with faculty and mentors, obtaining funding opportunities to support your research pursuits, and integrating research with your other academic goals.
-Research programs run directly by OURS include the following:
+The Office of Undergraduate Research and Scholarships (OURS) helps students pursue research opportunities while at Cal.
+OURS connects students with faculty and mentors, helps students obtain funding to support their research, and facilitates the integration of research with students' other academic goals.
+Programs run directly by OURS include:

-- Apprentice with Faculty: The Undergraduate Research Apprentice Program (URAP) provides opportunities for you to receive course credit to work with faculty on cutting-edge research projects during the academic year.
-Approximately 1,500 students and 300+ faculty members participate each semester.
+Undergraduate Research Apprentice Program (URAP) provides opportunities for students to receive course credit by working with faculty and staff researchers on cutting-edge research projects during the academic year.
+Approximately 1,700 students and over 350 faculty members and researchers participate each semester.

-In addition, the Office of Undergraduate Research provides services to promote undergraduate research campus-wide:
+Additionally, the Office of Undergraduate Research promotes undergraduate research by providing the following:

-- OURS Listserv and Social Media: Sign up for OURS' popular announcement listserv on our homepage and be sure to follow OURS on Facebook and Twitter.
+OURS Mailing List and Social Media: Sign up for OURS' popular announcement mailing list on our homepage and be sure to follow OURS on Facebook, Instagram, and Twitter.

-For information on the great variety of undergraduate research opportunities at Berkeley, visit Research@Berkeley or visit research.berkeley.edu.
+For information on the great variety of undergraduate research opportunities at Berkeley, visit research.berkeley.edu, and search the Discovery Opportunities Database to find additional research programs on and beyond campus.

 Contact Information